AmeriCorps NCCC partners with Lane County Parks for enhancement projects - NewsBreak

 JUNCTION CITY, Ore. — The City of Junction City is accepting applications for a City Councilor vacancy.
 Applications can be picked up at City Hall, 680 Greenwood Street, 8 a.m. to 5 p.m., Monday through Friday, or downloaded from the website.
 Applications will be accepted until 5 p.m., Thursday,...

-Student workers at the University of Oregon are trying to form a union
+UO undergrads working at the University are attempting to form a union

 EUGENE, Ore. — A group of undergraduate student workers at the University of Oregon is attempting to form a union, saying student workers are overworked and underpaid.
 Students in the group work a variety of jobs, from the kitchen to dormitory RA's.
 The group is asking for better mental...